Matatiele (TV series)

-Matatiele is a South African television drama series.
-It is an e.tv original production produced by Branded Soul for e.tv.
+Matatiele is a South African television drama series produced by Rolie Nikiwe and Zuko Nodada.
+It is an e.tv original production produced by Branded Soul for e.tv, and stars Zimkhitha Kumbaca, Solomon Sebothoma, Charmaine Mtinta, Motshabi Tyelele and Thobani Mseleni, among others.

 Plot

 The series tells the story of two families: the Xhosa family of the Sangqu and the Sotho family of the Monaheng, who are in a longstanding feud with each other that dates back far as the Mfecane war.
 The younger members of both families, Lefa Monaheng and Nontle Sangqu fall in love with each other.
 This sparks tension with both families.